List: The Wealthiest African Countries in 2023 Ranked by GDP

 Currency: Egyptian Pound (EGP, E£)

-This ancient land in Northern Africa held the spot of the richest country in Africa for many years.
+Another significant player on the continent, this ancient land in Northern Africa held the spot of the richest country in Africa for many years.
 However, the economy suffered severely and foreign exchange reserves tumbled following the 2011 revolution during the Arab uprising.
-With the most recent GDP of more than $400 billion, Egypt now holds the second spot on this rich Africa list.
+With the most recent GDP of more than $380 billion, Egypt now holds the second spot on this rich Africa list 2025.

 Economic activities have improved and stabilised over the last decade to experience positive economic growth.
 The government recently concluded an economic reform program alongside the IMF aimed at reforming and bolstering the economy.